Yamaha YDP-143 review

 The Stereophonic Optimizer from the Yamaha YDP-143 is a feature which creates an incredibly beautiful piano surround sound… if you play with headphones.
 The sound is spacing and separates from the piano, resulting in a spacious, surround sound quality, which concludes with a stunning sound.

-This is perfect for people who often have to play with headphones but want to maintain top piano sound.
+This is perfect for people who often have to play with headphones but want to maintain a quality feeling piano sound.

 The price lies in the upper middle class of digital pianos (Middle-Class pianos often have a price of around 700 US Dollar).

 his is a very good price/performance ratio.
 You get a lot of features with a classy style and some modern home-recording possibilities.
 The overall build quality is, as expected from Yamaha, great.
 No backing parts or silly looking corners.